Monday, February 3, 2014

 Betty's Last Ride

-Considering, however, the heavy footwork of a recent backpacking trip in the mountains a road trip seemed a compelling alternative and a good excuse to log some final miles in the truck, maybe do some car camping in a state park - something I hadn’t done since the backpacking bug bit.
+However, considering the heavy footwork of the recent backpacking trip in the mountains a road trip seemed a preferable alternative and a good excuse to log some final miles in the truck, maybe do some car camping in a state park - something I hadn’t done since the backpacking bug bit.

-I glanced at my watch around 6:00 AM before really waking at 7, that last hour of contented dozing accompanied by the thrum of Saturday’s early commerce, trucks lumbering along.
+I glanced at my watch around 6:00 AM before really waking at 7, that last hour of contented dozing accompanied by the thrum of Saturday’s early commerce - trucks lumbering along.
 I brushed my teeth there mildly contemplating in the light of day the notch off the road where I had laid over.
-A few moments later, wheeling onto the road, pointing west, I anticipated the first place where I could gas up Betty and get my necessary road trip fuels too.
+Moments later, wheeling onto the road, pointing west, I anticipated the first place where I could gas up Betty and get my necessary road trip fuels too.
 Breakfast was coffee, an egg sandwich and a small sack of beef jerky.
-The early morning sky and atmosphere suggested it was going to be a perfect day.
-A crisp, even light filled the truck cab and calmly heightened all the plain things near me.
-The coffee cup, the map, a curl of smoke sucking toward the window gap.
+The early morning sky and atmosphere suggested it was going to be a beautiful day.
+Crisp, even light raked the truck cab and calmly heightened all the plain things near me: the coffee cup, the map, a curl of smoke sucking toward the window gap.
 Plain.
 Comprehensible.
 Driving along I was immersed in an arc of waking farms, undulating green ground and fences that lunged parallel to Betty as she coursed along happily in her element.
 Continuing on US 20 I was skirting north of Glimmerglass State Park and Cooperstown.
 From this point on I faced unexplored road.
-I did turn off at one point to investigate a KOA just to see what they’re all about.
-One word: RV’s.
+I did turn off at one point, my interest piqued by a KOA.
+Pretty much RV’s.
 Wonder lodges of the itinerant retiree, deployed here like giant Easter eggs among the grass.
-Some wives were out for their early morning brisk walks while a couple of old codgers cranked up their Coleman stoves for breakfast.
-Acts summarily considered as the taking off and the putting on of fatty foods.
+A group or two of elbow pumping wives were out for their early morning brisk walks while various old codgers cranked up their Coleman stoves for breakfast.
+These acts summarily considered as the taking off and the putting on of fatty foods.
 I say go for it.
 You worked all those years; you have the right to decline just however you like.
-I admire that the underlying motif is being out in a campground and not in some high-rise condo.
+I admire that the underlying motif is being out in a campground and not in a high-rise condo.
 Although, would they if they could?
 I don’t know.
 At some point appearances have to stand for the facts and I'll accept that this is exactly what they want to be doing.

 North of the river I kept on 28 through Herkimer and on up to Remsen passing from Herkimer County to Oneida County.
 This area is just outside the western boundary of the Adirondack Park but incrementally north enough from where I’d started this day to evoke small modulations in the terrain and atmosphere.
-Pines made their appearance in thick stands among the blazing foliage of the hardwoods, a more mineral edge in the grass’s color, the pastoral scenery more nuanced.
+Furs and pines made their appearance in thick stands among the blazing foliage of hardwoods; a more mineral edge in the grass’s color; the pastoral scenery more nuanced.
 Compact towns displayed well preserved classic architectural styles in their older homes and work places detailed with stained glass windows, stout stone chimneys, gables, and wrap around porches.
 A backdrop of clean sky and even plating of gold light highlighted the scenes.
 Like other migratory creatures I was homing in on a nameless destination guided by internal compass.

 Entering Otsego County on 28 I had gone full circle and was soon tunneling through the woods abutting the west shore of Canadarago Lake spaciously dotted with older lakeside houses appended with prim little piers.
 You could tell living there was all about the water.
 Pontoon boats, sleek hulled motorboats and little skiffs were variously moored.
 Some kids scuttled around on the piers, others fished lackadaisically.

-South of the lake the road returned again to the open country of the state’s meadowed vale, I happily meandering under a borderless ceiling of blue suffused with the high sun’s radiance and hung with mare’s tail clouds.
+South of the lake the road returned again to the open country of the state’s meadowed vale with me meandering under a borderless, cerulean sky suffused with the high sun’s radiance and hung with mare’s tail clouds.
 The road pitched and fell and leaned into the flanks of the October land as I made for Gilbert Lake State Park.

 It had been two years since I'd camped in a state park and as I drove around the site loops to find a good spot I was surprised to feel more acutely than expected, differences from my backcountry mountain hikes.
 It’s apples and oranges really but the campground had a welcome docility.
 This, like other New York campgrounds I’ve stayed in, was mixed grassy and wooded areas situated around a lake, impeccably clean and sheltered respectful guests contentedly sequestered in their own tent side industry.
 I staked out my spot and then went for a walk down to the lake, a glacial scar of about 40 acres.
 At the water’s edge a hem of trees grew out of their blurred rejoinders impressionistically feathering the lake’s mirror with the fall spectra.

-In spot 67 my tent was pitched off to the side on a flat of lush grass centered in a circle of 100 foot pines naked three quarters of the way up.
-Their lofty branches ringed a perfect disc of sky animated in the dark by the rotating template of constellations and the arcing trajectories of interstellar debris combusting in its fall and for a period, the false incandescence of a full moon.
-I fell asleep to these movements visible through the skylight of my tent’s ceiling, the two circumscribed portals like ends of a towering telescope.
+In spot number 67 my tent was pitched off to the side on a flat of lush grass centered in a circle of 100 foot pines naked three quarters of the way up.
+Their lofty branches ringed a perfect circle of sky animated in the dark by the constellations arcing through the "lens"; quick blips of interstellar debris combusting in its fall; and for a period, the false incandescence of a full moon.
+I fell asleep to these movements visible through the skylight of my tent’s ceiling, the near end of the towering telescope.

 On Sunday I burned the last little firewood while I broke down the camp.
 I packed up Betty and set off on routes decided over breakfast, a course which reckoned a want to wander with the requirement to not stray too far and roughly bend home.
 South of the campground I traveled on route 7 which parallels the Susquehanna River, a magnificent stretch of road which passes yet more lovely farms.
 Iconic white and green farm homes, broad red barns with mansard roofs and attendant wells, sheds, pens, hen houses and spines of fencing planted across the hills and pasture sat with healthful dignity in their bucolic order and strained mutely to recall a pastoral ideal only occasionally betrayed by oversized carbon colored satellite dishes.
 Route 7 wound beside the river past produce stands with pumpkins, knobby gourds and Indian corn and yard sales with tempting tables of junk and on through noiseless small towns.
 One of these towns, Unadilla, with dark red banners on lamp posts along its main street informed passers-through it is the hometown of Boy Scout Troop 1.